Cynthia Lummis: Foreign policy

 Lummis supported continuing the United States' occupation of Iraq, holding that soldiers should not be withdrawn until General David Petraeus said it was time to leave.
 She supported the surge of soldiers in Iraq.
 Lummis was one of four Republicans on the Agriculture Committee to vote in favor of legislation that would have lifted the travel ban on Americans and agricultural products to and from Cuba.
 Lummis opposed American involvement in the Syrian civil war, stating that the civil war "should be dealt with by the Arab world" and that she did not see how "getting involved in another open-ended and costly conflict is in the best interest of America".

 Firearms

-Lummis received an A rating from the National Rifle Association during the 2008 campaign.
+Lummis received an "A" rating and endorsement from the NRA Political Victory Fund during the 2008 campaign.
 In 2009, the House voted 279 to 147, with Lummis in favor, to allow people to bring loaded guns into national parks and wildlife refuges.